 Top Tip: Be sure to have a bath ready for the mucky gardeners when finished.

-You may also like 60 outdoor activities for the entire year
+You May Also Enjoy 60 outdoor activities for the entire year

 #9.
 Paint a Picture

-You may also like 10 Energy Burning Rainy Day Activities for Kids
+You May Also Enjoy 10 Energy Burning Rainy Day Activities for Kids

 #10.
 Create Rainbows